basilhendroff/truenas-smr-check/README.md

 # truenas-smr-check
-TrueCommand has a built-in check for known WD SATA SMR disks on connected TrueNAS servers.
+TrueCommand has a built-in check for known WD SMR disks on connected TrueNAS servers.
 However, if you don't use TrueCommand, you can still use this bash script to help you identify culprit disks.
 The script doesn't limit checks just to the WD NAS range of disks (RED), but extends this to any WD SMR disk listed in its database (BLUE, BLACK, etc.).

 The latest version identifies known Seagate SMR drives as well.